GingasVRFO/Dishonored-VR/README.md

  `F5` recenters and sets your standing height. `F10` opens the overlay to adjust settings.
 Turn off Motion Blur in the game's video options.

+F10 for Overlay - Use Mouse to control it.
+No motion control for overlay right now.

 ## Controls